Skip to main content

 Back to Generative AI

 Chain-of-Thought (CoT) reasoning is a prompt engineering technique that transforms how large language models solve complex problems by explicitly requesting intermediate reasoning steps before generating final answers.
-Introduced by Google Research in 2022, CoT dramatically improves LLM performance on multi-step reasoning tasks—often by 30-60+ percentage points—by mimicking human problem-solving: breaking down questions, showing work, and building toward solutions iteratively.
+Introduced by Google Research in 2022, CoT dramatically improves LLM performance on multi-step reasoning tasks—often by 30–60+ percentage points—by mimicking human problem-solving: breaking down questions, showing work, and building toward solutions iteratively.
 Unlike direct-answer prompting, CoT makes the model's reasoning process visible and verifiable, enabling better accuracy on mathematical, logical, and symbolic tasks while providing interpretability for debugging and trust.
-The key insight: explicitly modeling reasoning chains unlocks capabilities that remain dormant in standard prompting.
+By 2026, CoT is no longer just a prompt trick—it is built into the inference modes of frontier models like GPT-5 thinking, Claude Opus 4 extended thinking, Gemini 3 Pro, and DeepSeek-R1, shifting the practitioner's job from triggering reasoning to managing reasoning budgets and evaluating trace quality.

 What This Cheat Sheet Covers